Module Init and Initcalls

 #define EXPORT_SYMBOL(sym) _EXPORT_SYMBOL(sym, "")

-Each EXPORT_SYMBOL() creates a struct kernel_symbol in __ksymtab:
+Each export creates a struct kernel_symbol in a single unified __ksymtab section (kernel/module/internal.h):

 struct kernel_symbol {